holochain/android-service-runtime/crates/holochain-conductor-runtime-ffi/README.md

-# holochain_runtime_uniffi
+# holochain-conductor-runtime-ffi

-This crate is a wrapper around p2p-shipyard's `holochain_runtime`, with minimal functionality necessary to expose basic holochain management functions, for generating FFI bindings for those functions.
+This crate is a wrapper around `holochain-conductor-runtime`, with minimal functionality necessary to expose basic holochain conductor and lair admin functions, compatible with [uniffi](https://github.com/mozilla/uniffi-rs)

 It generates FFI bindings for Kotlin.

 ## Building

-- Run `./generate-bindings-release.sh`
+- Run `./scripts/build.sh`
-- Copy the out/**/*.so directories into jniLib directory of your android project
-- Copy the out/uniffi directory into java directory of your android project
+- Bindings are output to the tauri-plugin-holochain-service: `crates/tauri-plugin-holochain-service`

-## Development
+## Gotchas

-### Gotchas!!!
 - Enum variants cannot have the same name as other types (i.e. Error enum variants cannot match other error types)
 - Generated types may have different casing.
 For example kotlin types use TitleCase
+- Error types cannot be used in external crates